elastic/integrations/packages/aws/docs/apigateway.md

 The AWS API Gateway integration allows you to monitor [API Gateway](https://aws.amazon.com/api-gateway/) — a centralized API management service.

-Use the AWS API Gateway integration to collect metrics related to your HTTP, REST or WebSockets APIs.
+Use the AWS API Gateway integration to collect metrics and logs related to your HTTP, REST or WebSockets APIs.
 Then visualize that data in Kibana, create alerts to notify you if something goes wrong, and reference metrics when troubleshooting an issue.

 For example, you could use this integration to examine metrics related to error rates, response codes, and latency.
 You can pinpoint problematic areas, identify error-prone API endpoints, and troubleshoot performance issues.